Add the pre-law concentration to a different track in political science or a different major altogether.

 Examination of how Congress the Presidency and interest groups work together to make federal public policy.
 Topics include the legislative process interest group activities and the role of the presidency in the development of the federal administrative state.
 Students research policy-making on a topic of their choosing.
 Alternate years offered 2016-2017

 Explores the nature of international law and its similarities and differences with domestic law.
 Examines the institutions rules and organizations that provide the context for global interactions in an increasingly globalizing world.
 Case studies include issues such as human rights the International Criminal Court the World Trade Organization and the World Bank and International Monetary Fund.
-Alternate years - offered 2011-2012
+Prerequisites PDP 150 or PDP 350 and ENG 110 Writing Intensive Course Alternate years offered 2015-2016

 The internship program provides an opportunity for a student to gain field experience in an area related to the students concentration or career goals.
 Supervision of an intern is provided by an appropriate faculty member and by a staff member of the agency or business in which the student is an intern.
 A student who wishes to engage in an internship must consult with the appropriate faculty member at least eight weeks in advance of the start of the term in which the internship is to be completed.
 A description of the internship signed by the student and the faculty sponsor must be filed with the Director of Internships by the first day of the semester prior to the start of the internship.
 Approval of each application for an internship is made by the Director of Internships based upon policies and guidelines as approved by the Council on Education and the faculty.
 To be considered for an internship a student must have junior or senior status and at least a 2.00 grade point average.
 Internships are graded on an S or U basis.
 A student may enroll in an internship program for three credits per semester and internship credit may be earned in subsequent semesters subject to the limitations that no more than two internships may be pursued in any one agency or business and a maximum of nine credits in internships may be applied toward graduation.